agnostic-apollo/sudo/README.md

 - `--no-hist` option will try to disable history loading and saving for `sudo shell` and `sudo post shell` depending on shell capabilities.
 Not all interactive shells have history support or of disabling it.
 The history files will also not be created automatically if they are missing.

-- `--no-log-args` option can be used with the `path` or `script` command type to disable logging of arguments and `core_script` content when verbose mode is enabled.
+- `--no-log-args` option can be used with the `path` or `script` command type to disable logging of arguments and `core_script` content when log level is `>= DEBUG`.
 This is useful in cases where the arguments or `core_script` content is too large and it "hides" the other useful log entries due to terminal session output buffer limitations.

 - `--no-remount-ro` will disable remount of rootfs `/` and system `/system` partitions back to `ro` mode in `Global` namespace after `sudo` commands complete if they were mounted as `rw` when `sudo` command was run due to home or working directories in those partitions.